openresty/openresty-systemtap-toolkit/README.markdown

 You need at least SystemTap 1.8+ and perl 5.6.1+ on your Linux system.

-Also, you should install the debuginfo for your Nginx installation.
+Also, you should ensure the debuginfo for your Nginx is already installed if you did not compile your Nginx from source.

 Permissions
 ===========